isunjn/consoo/README.md

-consoo is a set of helper functions for quick and dirty frontend debugging.
+[WIP] A set a helper functions for *quick and dirty* frontend debugging.

-## Recipe

-| \